Comparison

 - •You need robust JavaScript error tracking with source maps

-- •You rely on deep integrations with Jira, GitHub Issues, etc.
+- •You rely on deep integrations with Jira, GitHub Issues, or Linear, etc.

 - •You want battle-tested error handling with extensive documentation